bioinformatics-polito/LaRA2-LinearPartition/README.md

 In particular, for the branch **asSubmodule**: Modifications required to use LinearPartition as a submodule of another tool.
 In this case of LaRA2.

-- Use of namespace linearpartition to avoid clashing with Vienna definitions
+- Use of namespace linearp to avoid clashing with Vienna definitions

 - Removed main (therefore LinearPartition can not be used as standalone executable in this branch)

-- Add methods to get the bpp and the energy after it has been calculated.
+- Allow for the usage of LinearPartition-V or LinearPartition-C from LaRA.
+For this, a new input parameter `useVienna` has been added, together with two template parameters ` <typename pf_type, typename value_type>`.
+Some other small modifications were required as converting some functions to members of the `BeamCKYParser` class.
+The preprocesor selector `lpv` has been removed.

+- Make the members holding the bppm, energy and log Partition Coefficient public so they can be accessed from LaRA

 - Small modifications ( castings, type changes, unused params ) to avoid warnings during compilation.